-Napa Valley's oldest olive orchards are planted at Long Meadow Ranch on the Mayacamas Estate.
-Abandoned for years, the orchards were hidden from view by new forests that grew over the original sites.
+Napa Valley's oldest olive grove is planted at Long Meadow Ranch on the Mayacamas Estate.
+Abandoned for years, the grove was hidden from view by new forests that grew over the original sites.
 Although aware of a few olive trees when the ranch was acquired, no one knew of the mysterious treasures to be uncovered.

-Today we have restored more than eight acres of olives with nearly 1000 mature trees.
-These trees provide the olives for our estate-produced extra virgin olive oil, Prato Lungo.
+Today we have restored more than eight acres of olive trees with nearly 1000 mature trees.
+These trees provide the olives for our estate-produced extra virgin olive oil, Prato Lungo, Italian for Long Meadow.

 Although experts from the University of California at Davis have been unable to identify the cultivars (i.e., the variety) of our olives, it is wonderfully suited to making fine oil.
 These experts speculate that the olives are related to the Picholine olive from the Provence region of France and that the cuttings were likely brought to California by ship around the Horn.
 These cuttings were planted in the 1870s at Long Meadow Ranch.

-Recent DNA tests at a state-of-the-art facility in Spain have not solved the "mystery of the cultivars."
+Recent DNA tests at a state-of-the-art facility at the University of Cordoba in Spain have not solved the "mystery of the cultivars."
 With the recent discovery of the site of the original olive oil mill on the Ranch, we may find additional clues to the olives' origin and use.

-Today we are propagating the original olive trees to grow new trees that will fill the missing spots in the historic orchards.
-Working with our neighbor, Bob Herrick, at Cottage Gardens Nursery, we may have trees from the historic cultivars available for sale in a few years.
+Today we are propagating the original olive trees to grow new trees that will fill the missing spots in the historic grove.

-Additional orchards have been developed using the traditional Italian cultivars of Frantoio, Leccino, Pendolino, and Moraiolo.
-Our first new orchard was planted in 1998.
+Additional groves have been developed using the traditional Italian cultivars of Frantoio, Leccino, Pendolino, and Moraiolo.
+Our first new grove was planted in 1998.
 During the past fourteen years we have planted more than 1500 new trees.
-These new orchards provided the first commercial harvest in 2005-06 and we are now comparing the oils from both "French" and "Italian" cultivars.
-Depending on the orchards' continued development, we may have an addition to the lineup of olive oils from Long Meadow Ranch.
+These new groves provided the first commercial harvest in 2005-06 and we are now comparing the oils from both "French" and "Italian" cultivars.